Antivirus

 Download for Free

-Avast made it into our Top 5 owing to its provision of a comprehensive range of features, offered in an elegant package.
-Starting with the antivirus basics like scans and real-time protection, users are afforded a relatively free hand in customizing these to their exact needs, while the software offers plenty of extra tools.
-To name a few, these include a customizable firewall, file shredder (for permanently deleting data), and the "Wi-Fi Inspector".
+Avast made it into our Top 5 owing to its comprehensive range of features that are offered in an elegant package.
+Starting with the antivirus basics like scans and real-time protection, users can customize these to their exact needs.
+Extras include a customizable firewall, file shredder (for permanently deleting data), and "Wi-Fi Inspector".

-One of the most interesting of these, however, is "Sandbox", in which you can open suspicious files or programs in a secure virtual environment.
-You'll also be given access to a password manager, VPN, and secure browser with an adblocker.
+One of Avast's most interesting tools is "Sandbox".
+Use this to open suspicious files or programs in a secure virtual environment.
+You'll also get access to a password manager, VPN, and secure browser with an ad blocker.

-Avast offers plenty of features and configuration options.
+Avast offers plenty of features and customization options.

 Avast did fairly well with the testing labs, even though it had slightly too many false positives in AV-Comparatives's Real-World Protection Test.
-Still, it did prevent 99.9% of all attacks, with the remaining 0.1% dependent upon user behavior.
+It prevented 99.9% of all attacks, with the remaining 0.1% dependent upon user behavior.

-In our assessment, we noted some issues with live support, and would like to see Avast offer more ways to get in touch with its staff.
-Avast was on the receiving end of some bad publicity in 2020 when it was revealed that one of its subsidiaries had sold user data to third parties en masse.
-The company's management apologized and closed the subsidiary, however, lost trust, particularly in the world of cybersecurity, is not easily regained, if at all.
+In our assessment, we noted some customer support issues and would like Avast to offer more options for contacting their staff.
+Avast made headlines for the wrong reasons in 2020 when it was revealed that one of its subsidiaries had sold massive amounts of user data to third parties.
+The company's management apologized and closed the subsidiary.
+Still, trust is hard to regain, especially in the world of cybersecurity.

 Review